 Mound Spring selfie in Mammoth Hot Springs

-Cleopatra Terrace in Mammoth Hot Spring
+Cleopatra Terrace in Mammoth Hot Springs

 Cleopatra Terrace